 Prevention

-The first thing you want to get on top of is making all the effort you can to prevent accidents from happen.
+The first thing you want to get on top of is making all the effort you can to prevent accidents.
 Sometimes, accidents are just out of your control.

 However, with training, you can prove that you make the best attempts to make your own employees aware of the dangers that could manifest for them.